pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     assert sequenced_item_mapper.to_sequenced_item(domain_event) == sequenced_item1

-If the names of the domain event attributes that identify the sequence ID and the position in the sequence do not correspond to the field names of the named tuple, the domain event's attribute names can be passed to the sequenced item mapper, using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.
+If the event attribute names which identify the sequence and the position in the sequence do not correspond to the field names of the namedtuple, the domain event's attribute names can be passed to the sequenced item mapper, using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.